dimitri-nicolo/calico/threat/anomaly-detection/job-descriptions.md

 denial of service attack, data exfiltrating, or other attacks.
 The job looks for pods that are unusual with respect to their replica set, and replica sets which are unusual with respect to the rest of the cluster.

+### Process restarts anomaly
+**Job ID**: `process_restarts`

+Looks for pods with excessive number of the process restarts.
+This could indicate problems with the processes, as resource problems or attacks.
+The job looks for pods that are unusual with respect to their process restart behavior.